-- Reduce California's use and dependence on petroleum transportation fuels and increase the use of alternative and renewable fuels and advanced vehicle technologies. - Produce sustainable alternative and renewable low-carbon fuels in California. - Expand alternative fueling infrastructure and fueling stations. - Improve the efficiency, performance, and market viability of alternative light-, medium-, and heavy-duty vehicle technologies. - Retrofit medium- and heavy-duty on-road and nonroad vehicle fleets to alternative technologies or fuel use. - Expand the alternative fueling infrastructure available to existing fleets, public transit, and transportation corridors. - Establish workforce-training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.
+- Reduce California's use and dependence on petroleum transportation fuels and increase the use of alternative and renewable fuels and advanced vehicle technologies. - Produce sustainable alternative and renewable low-carbon fuels in California. - Expand alternative fueling infrastructure and fueling stations. - Improve the efficiency, performance, and market viability of alternative light-, medium-, and heavy-duty vehicle technologies. - Expand the alternative fueling infrastructure available to existing fleets, public transit, and transportation corridors. - Establish workforce-training programs and conduct public outreach on the benefits of alternative transportation fuels and vehicle technologies.